 Last Updated 05/27/2021

 Issue: As insurers collect more granular data about insurance consumers, state insurance regulators need greater insight into what data is available to the industry, how it is being used, and whether it should be used by insurers.
 Big data refers to a complex volume of data and the set of technologies that analyze and manage it.
 While the use of big data can aid insurers’ underwriting, rating, marketing, and claim settlement practices, the challenge for insurance regulators is to examine whether it is beneficial or harmful to consumers.
 Additional consumer concerns include how collected data is safeguarded and how consumer privacy is maintained.
 Furthermore, state insurance regulators need data beyond what has been traditionally collected from insurers.
 State insurance regulators may need to collect more useful data (beyond financial and market conduct data collected today) to allow for greater insight into insurers’ models to further enhance regulation.

 Insurers use big data in a number of ways.
 Insurers can use it to:

-- More accurately underwrite, price risk and incentivize risk reduction.
-Telematics, for example, allows insurers to collect real-time driver behavior data and combine it with premium and loss data to provide premium discounts.
+More accurately underwrite, price risk and incentivize risk reduction.
+Telematics, for example, allows insurers to collect real-time driver behavior and usage data to provide premium discounts and usage based insurance.

 Enrich customer experience by quickly resolving service issues.